Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 Depending on the size of the cappuccino you're making, you can use one or two shots of espresso.

-Then, add foam to top off the drink.
-The foam is often used to make latte art on the top of a cappuccino or other espresso drinks, which can take some practice.
+The foam is often used to create latte art on top of a cappuccino or other espresso drinks, which requires some practice.

 How do cappuccinos differ from other espresso drinks?